 Some of the Powhatan tribes didn’t take kindly to English encroachment.
 Notably, the 1622 massacre leader, Opechancanough, decided to do something about those expanding English settlements.
 He led a fresh attack in April 1644.

 In spite of more than 500 deaths and a new Anglo-Powhatan War, the English continued expanding into new lands.
-By 1646 the English had won the war, Opechancanough was killed, and his successor signed the Treaty of Middle Plantation.
+By 1646 the English had won the war, Opechancanough was killed, and his successor signed the Articles of Peace.
 Now, land restrictions, both legal and belligerent were removed.

 With no restrictions, English Virginia expansion rapidly entered a new phase.
 That new phase, however, brought new challenges that were rooted in older foundations.